 Many among us wonder what the difference is between a funeral and a memorial service.

 One key difference is that funeral services usually take place prior to the cremation, while memorial services are performed after the cremation.
 These services may also be done with or without the decedent’s cremated remains.

 Both possess the same elements, such as opening greetings, prayers, eulogies, family, and friends sharing memories of the deceased, and readings of Biblical passages.

 However, much of what’s involved in the funeral or memorial service depends upon the preferences of the decedent’s family.
 For example, some family members may not choose to have music played in the cemetery; others may prefer a different service, especially if it is for a veteran.

 If you are not sure whether to choose a funeral or a memorial service for your loved one, please contact National Cremation for assistance.

 Funeral services are part of our culture but differ due to religious beliefs.
-Some choose to have a traditional funeral service with burial of the urn in a cemetery.
+Some choose to have a traditional funeral service with the burial of the urn in a cemetery.
 Others have a funeral service with a scattering of ashes.
-Discuss options with us at National Cremation by calling one of of our offices near you.
+Discuss options with us at National Cremation by calling one of our offices near you.